gregorias/coop.nvim/How it works.md

 ```

 Awaiting is essentially implemented as adding a callback to a future’s queue.
-The callback resumes the awaiting thread.
+The callback resumes the awaiting tasks.

 ### Cancellation